kcierzan/dotfiles/README.md

 This will clone this repository to `~/.dotfiles` and will symlink relevant config directories into `$HOME`.

-Subsequent bootstrap runs can performed by running the boostrap command from any directory:
+Subsequent bootstrap runs can performed by running the bootstrap command from any directory:

 ```
 $ bootstrap